-In addition to that, it would also be necessary to study the behavior of compact objects (black holes, neutron stars) in our theory to see how these differ from GR's ones and to which extend this remains compatible with modern observations.
+In addition to that, it would also be necessary to study the behavior of compact objects (black holes, neutron stars) in our theory to see how these differ from the GR ones -- and to which extent this remains compatible with modern observations.

 Another possible extension includes the application of our method to metric-affine theories using a tetrad and a spin connection as dynamical variables and the study of the conditions under which this approach is equivalent to the one presented here.